Polynomial methods for Procedural Terrain Generation: Results

 \subsection{Fractal analysis as a measure of realism}

-The evaluation of how much a generated terrain is realistic undoubtedly depends on arbitrary choices ; a man who never saw an island in his life would judge a real island as 'unrealistic' compared to all landscapes he saw before.
-In the other hand, it seems reasonable and intuitive to base our evaluation on quantities that can be measured both in real and numerical terrains, and which can reflect in a simple manner the complexity of a given topological configuration.
-For this reason, fractal dimension is a classical choice to characterize landscapes, and coastlines in particular \cite{Mandelbrot,Kappraff}.
-We propose here to study the fractal dimension corresponding to the coastlines of the terrains generated with our model, and to compare it with real, natural terrains' fractal dimension.
+The evaluation of how much a generated terrain is realistic undoubtedly depends on arbitrary choices; a person who never saw an island in his life would judge a real island as 'unrealistic' compared to all landscapes previously seen.
+In the other hand, it seems reasonable and intuitive to base the evaluation on quantities that can be measured both in real and numerical terrains, and which reflect in a simple fashion the complexity of a given topographical configuration.
+For this reason, fractal dimension is a common choice to characterize landscapes and coastlines in particular \cite{Mandelbrot,Kappraff}.
+It is proposed here to study the fractal dimension corresponding to the coastlines of the terrains generated with our model, and to compare it with the fractal dimension of real, natural terrains.

-Let $L$ be the total length of a given coastline ; it is clear that its value depends on the length $\epsilon$ of the measuring tape : as it becomes smaller, more details can be measured and $L$ therefore increases.
+Let $L$ be the total length of a given coastline; it is clear that its value depends on the length $\epsilon$ of the measuring tape: as it becomes smaller, more details can be measured and $L$ therefore increases.
 This effect is known as Richardson effect and is reported in \cite{Mandelbrot}.
-Fractal dimension $D$ is defined as the quantity allowing to link $\epsilon$ to $L$ by a power law : $L(\epsilon) = k\cdot \epsilon^{1-D}$, with $k$ a constant.
+Fractal dimension $D$ is defined as the quantity allowing to link $\epsilon$ to $L$ by a power law: $L(\epsilon) = k\cdot \epsilon^{1-D}$, with $k$ a constant.
 It follows that $\log(L) = (1-D) \log(\epsilon) + C$ with $C$ a constant, thus the fractal dimension can be deduced from the slope of the function $\log(L)$, whose value is $1-D$.
 A formal study of fractal dimension can be found in \cite{Barnsley}.

-Before proceeding to a numerical measurement of $D$ for a given data set, we shall convince ourselves that a superimposition of an infinity of 1D sinusoids with exponentially decreasing amplitudes and exponentially increasing frequency leads to a theoretical value $1\leq D \leq 2$.
-Sin functions are considered in order to easily handle periodicity.
-We define the height function at octave $i$ as $h_i(x) = a^{-i} \sin(f^{i}x)$, with real constants $a$ and $f$.
-The crest resulting from the superimposition of all $N$ octaves is:
+Before proceeding to a numerical measurement of $D$ for a given data set, we shall convince ourselves that a superimposition of an infinity of 1D sinusoids with exponentially decreasing amplitudes and exponentially increasing frequencies leads to a theoretical value $1\leq D \leq 2$.
+Sinus functions are considered in order to easily handle periodicity.The height function at octave $i$ is defined as $h_i(x) = a^{-i} \sin(f^{i}x)$, with real constants $a$ and $f$.
+The crest resulting from the superimposition of all $N$ octaves is

 for $x\in [0,2\pi]$.
 An example of the obtained crest is shown in Figure \ref{fig:fracsin}, for different number of octaves.
-Using that $\partial h_i(x) / \partial x = (f/a)^i \cos(f^{i}x)$ The total length of the crest can be expressed as:
+Using that $\partial h_i(x) / \partial x = (f/a)^i \cos(f^{i}x)$ The total length of the crest can be expressed as